ilteoood/flutter_i18n/README.md

 ## Configuration

-To use this library, you must create a folder in your project's root, the `basePath`.
+To use this library, you must create a folder in your project's root: the `basePath`.
 Some examples:

-> /assets/flutter_i18n
+> /assets/flutter_i18n (the default one)
 >
 > /assets/i18n
 >